Coccinella prolongata

 Coccinella prolongata, the prolongate lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is found in North America.
+It is found in North America, where it has been recorded from British Columbia, California, Colorado, Idaho, Montana, Nebraska, Nevada, Oregon, Washington and Wyoming.

+Description

+Adults reach a length of about 5.7-7 mm and have a black head with two pale spots.
+The pronotum has a large anterolateral pale spot, as well as a ventral and dorsal spot.
+The elytron has two black spots and a scutellar spot.

 Subspecies

 These three subspecies belong to the species Coccinella prolongata: